etorres-revature/HoriSEOn/README.md

 to allow clients to expand lead generation, maintain brand awarenes on the web, all in a cost- efficient manner.

+HoriSEOn submitted its homepage for a code refactor in order to update the HTML code with more up-to-date standards.

 ### Code Elements

 The HoriSEOn homepage contains the following assets: